Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 }

 The deduplication logic saved a client thousands in S3 costs.
-Users often upload the same company logo or document multiple times, why store duplicates?
+Users often upload the same company logo or document multiple times.
+Why store duplicates?
+The SHA-256 hash catches exact matches, and you can verify that quickly with a hash generator if you ever need to debug it manually.

 Building the Upload Controller

 Now let's create the API endpoints.
-I'm using Laravel streamlined controller syntax:
+I'm keeping the controller thin, delegating to the service:

 <?php